15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Confirm compatibility with your existing systems

-• Review API documentation quality and comprehensiveness
+• Review API documentation quality and completeness

 • Identify whether integrations are native, third-party, or custom development